-We try to use the imagine of our crazy love every single time we can, suffering if our new design has not even the tiny chance to allow it to be mixed with boring creation.
+We try to use the image of our crazy love every single time we can, suffering if our new design has not even the tiny chance to allow it to be mixed with boring creation.

-Sometimes we can be cured, but only being helpless in love with some other form, texture, volumetry or composition principle.
+Sometimes we can be cured, but only being helpless in love with some other form, texture, volumetry, or composition principle.

 We don’t even need an architectural imagine.

 I seek for months the opportunity to express the influences that Richard Feynman lectures had on me.
-I watch now video documentaries on space expansion, or the holographic universe.
+I watch now video documentaries on space expansion or the holographic universe.

-I can not explain it, but my recent interest in physics, quantum theory and the holographic universe blossomed again!
+I can not explain it, but my recent interest in physics, quantum theory, and the holographic universe blossomed again!

 Maybe Le Corbu, not being a formally licensed architect broke the vicious circle that forced architects to use again and again the old school formalism.

 Anyway, the Romanian architects were not a bunch of degenerated thieves.
-Their emulation of Le Corbu’s work ended in many buildings that, depending on their own talent are more or less iconic for theirs locations.
+Their emulation of Le Corbu’s work ended in many buildings that, depending on their own talent are more or less iconic for their locations.
 Besides, they were not the only ones.

 Back in the 60-70-80-90’s and even in the 2000’s the speed and quantity of information was limited by the amount of curated content in architectural digest and the speed of architects visiting other places.

 In other words, they had just a limited source of inspiration.
 More, the real impact of Le Corbu was tremendous.
-Maybe one of his works were in almost every single architectural magazine in the world for more than 2 or 3 decades.
+Maybe one of his works was in almost every single architectural magazine in the world for more than 2 or 3 decades.